Before Sunset: Accolades

+Before Sunset won Best Picture at the International Cinephile Society Awards and Best Film in the Village Voice Film Poll.
+Delpy won Best Actress at the Empire Awards, while Linklater won Best Director in the Village Voice Film Poll.
+The film was nominated for the Bodil Award for Best English Language Film, the Gotham Independent Film Award for Best Feature, and the Silver Condor Award for Best Foreign Film, and its screenplay received nominations at the Academy Awards, the Film Independent Spirit Awards, and the Writers Guild of America Awards.
+At the Online Film Critics Society Awards, Before Sunset was nominated for Best Picture, Best Actress, and Best Adapted Screenplay.

 In a 2016 BBC poll of 177 critics worldwide, Before Sunset was voted the 73rd best film since 2000.
 In 2019, The Guardian ranked the film 50th in its 100 best films of the 21st century list.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America East (WGAE) voted its screenplay 39th in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).

 Sequel

 Linklater, Hawke, and Delpy all discussed the possibility of a sequel to Before Sunset.
 Hawke said he wanted to develop the relationship between Jesse and Céline, and said, "I'll be shocked if we never make another one".

 In a video interview in November 2011, Hawke said that he, Delpy and Linklater "have been talking a lot in the last six months... all three of us have been having similar feelings that we're kind of ready to revisit those characters... there's nine years between the first two movies... if we made the film next summer, it would be nine years again, so we started thinking that would be a good thing to do.
 So we're going to try and write it this year."
 In June 2012, Hawke confirmed that the sequel to Before Sunset would be filmed in summer 2012.
 In September 2012, it was announced the sequel, titled Before Midnight, had completed filming and would premiere at the Sundance Film Festival in January 2013.
 The film was released in May to widespread acclaim, and received an Academy Award nomination for Best Adapted Screenplay.